 The state of Ohio almost always classifies driving under the influence as a misdemeanor offense.
 However, when a driver receives their fourth DUI in ten years, courts in the Buckeye State must upgrade it to a felony.

-At Koenig & Owen, LLC, we have been using our knowledge of Ohio law to help clients get criminal DUI charges dismissed and reduced for years.
+At James D. Owen, LLC, we have been using our knowledge of Ohio law to help clients get criminal DUI charges dismissed and reduced for years.

 Law enforcement officers in Columbus frequently arrest residents for sex crimes such as:

-When arrests of this nature occur, the legal team at Koenig & Owen, LLC, is always available to help Ohioans battle to clear their names and avoid spending years on the sex offender registry.
+When arrests of this nature occur, the legal team at James D. Owen, LLC, is always available to help Ohioans battle to clear their names and avoid spending years on the sex offender registry.

 The Second Amendment to the United States Constitution grants Ohioans the right to keep and bear arms.
 However, this right is not absolute.